If you’ve ever been in a tight financial situation, you know how the feeling goes.

 It’s a very simple system with a very clear review process.
 If a post is rejected, you are told why and allowed to fix it.

-A clear and easy way for any level of writer to make some money.
+A clear and easy way for any level of a writer to make some money.

 Feminine Content: A more specific type of news based website is The Women’s International Perspective, located at www.thewip.net.

-They are a journal that focuses on the state of affairs around the world from the feminine perspective.
+They are a journal that focuses on the state of affairs around the world from a feminine perspective.

 It’s a scholarly site with a rigorous acceptance process, and the exact payment is unknown, but it is worth investigating if you are capable of producing academic-level articles.